 The Best Handicappers Build Models

-This tip depends on your level of dedication to sports gambling.
-The most successful sports bettors spend countless hours combing through advanced analytics and tweaking calculations in an attempt to get them as accurate as possible.
-These handicappers pull data and information from all over and prioritize it based on their observations.
+This tip depends on how dedicated you are to sports betting.
+The most successful sports bettors spend countless hours poring over advanced analytics and making changes to their calculations to make them as accurate as possible.
+These handicappers work with data and information from all over and rank it based on what they've observed.

 Calculating Whether a Bet Has Value

-We already showed you one way to calculate the implied probability based on the odds being offered.
-But there’s another simple calculation to help you quickly determine if a wager has a positive value or not.
-Like the other formula, you will need to determine your own value for “probability.”
+We have already shown you one way to calculate the implied probability from the odds offered.
+But there's another simple calculation that can help you quickly determine whether or not a bet has positive value.
+As with the other formula, you have to make up your own number for the "probability" part.

 Let’s use the +200 Houston Rockets once again.
 Remember, our models showed that Houston has a 50% chance of victory.